 - West Virginia

-In addition, Idaho, Ohio, Oklahoma, and Tennessee require a test as part of the graduation process, but these states allow you to choose the SAT or the ACT.
+In addition, Idaho, Ohio, Oklahoma, and South Carolina, and Tennessee require a test as part of the graduation process, but these states allow you to choose the SAT or the ACT.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?